Elena Temnikova

-Elena Vladimirovna Temnikova (Елена Владимировна Темникова; born 18 April 1985) is a Russian singer, television personality and fashion designer.
-She came to prominence as a contestant in the talent show Star Factory and as one of the three members of the Russian girl group Serebro, which represented Russia in the Eurovision Song Contest 2007.
+Elena Vladimirovna Temnikova (Елена Владимировна Темникова; born 18 April 1985) is a Russian singer and television personality.
+She came to prominence as a contestant in the talent show Star Factory and as one of the three members of the girl group Serebro, who represented Russia in the Eurovision Song Contest 2007.

 Career

 Star Factory and early solo career: 2003–06

 Temnikova started to study music when she was five years old; she was playing violin and singing in the choir.
 She came to media prominence as a contestant on the Channel One talent show Star Factory in 2003.

 She was spotted by Maxim Fadeev, the main producer of Star Factory, and signed a recording contract with Fadeev's recording company Monolit Records.

 Although Temnikova released two disco singles, "Begi" and "Taina", she did not continue her solo career, and did not release a solo album.
 She instead joined Serebro, a girl group formed by Fadeev.
 In an interview for the magazine InStyle, in February 2008, Temnikova said: "After Star Factory, Maxim Fadeev offered me a new job.
 He offered me to be lead singer in girl band.
 I decided to do it, and we together found second and third member".
 Olga Seryabkina and Marina Lizorkina also joined the group.